 - Final Thoughts on safe human foods for dogs

-Getting good food for your dog is such an important part of being a responsible owner.
+Getting good food for your dog is an important part of being a responsible owner.
 Of course, you’ll want your beloved pooch to have the right kinds of foods to keep them healthy, fit and strong.
-You might think that you can accomplish this with just your basic dog food, but there is a better way.
+You might think you can accomplish this with your basic dog food, but there is a better way.

 Are Eggs Good for Dogs?